 KPBX Kids' Concert Special Encore Broadcast: Western Reunion Saturday, January 22 at 1 pm

-Join KPBX Kids' Concerts for a special encore broadcast with Western Reunion on January 22, 2022 at 1 p.m. on KPBX.
-Listeners of all ages will journey back in time to the old west as they listen to cowboy music and poetry originally recorded and performed in front of a live audience at The Bing Crosby Theater in April 2015.
-The four-piece band plays a variety of great cowboy songs and western swing numbers to get your toes tapping and singing-a-long.
+KPBX Kids' Concerts listeners enjoyed a special encore broadcast with Western Reunion on January 22, 2022 at 1 p.m. on KPBX.
+Listeners of all ages journeyed back in time to the old west as they listened to cowboy music and poetry originally recorded and performed in front of a live audience at The Bing Crosby Theater in April 2015.
+The four-piece band played a variety of great cowboy songs and western swing numbers to get your toes tapping and singing-a-long.

 About the Performers

 Band members are Bill Siems, lead guitar and mandolin, Dawn Holladay, lead vocals and guitar, Michael Gifford, vocals and washtub bass, and Don Thomsen, fiddle.
 The group plays around the Northwest at festivals, concerts, fairs, and has played for multiple KPBX Kids’ Concerts.

 Guitarist Bill Siems is a retired scientist and faculty member at Washington State University.
 He has played acoustic guitar and mandolin since childhood, and has been with numerous northwest bands including Hired Hands, Sweet Hominy and River City Ramblers.
 Besides chemistry and music, Bill’s obsessions are books and birds.
 He is an avid reader of all things history, and is currently researching European history.

 Dawn Holladay has a love for singing country, jazz and western music.
 She has performed with two swing bands, Sweet Hominy and Jive Five, and sang with the trio, Madame Orchid.
 She also plays guitar in the oldtime band, River City Ramblers.
 After a career as graphic designer and photographer at Eastern Washington University, she continues her activity with visual arts along with her music.